Caro8866/OLA-5-Comwell/README.md

 ## Docker

-Docker setup includes a docker-compose file, it will contenerize frontend, backend and mongodb.
+Docker setup includes a docker-compose file, it will containerize frontend, backend and mongodb.
 To start the process run `docker-compose --env-file ./backend/.env up -d` in the ROOT directory of this repository.
 NB!
 Remember to create a .env file in `/backend`, if you require the data to be seeded, please follow the guide outlined in `/backend`.
 Afterwards run the server by executing `npm run start` in the backend container.

 ## Acknowledgements